bigmark222/Deep-Poo/README.md

 ```

 ## Notes
-- Physics: Rapier 3D with gentle gravity and high friction for a tight fit.
+- Physics: Rapier 3D with gentle gravity and friction that ramps up where the tunnel is collapsed.
-- Assets: currently uses a generated capsule mesh (no GLB import (yet)).
+- Probe: elastic tube, stretch limited to ~172% of deflated length; tail/front anchoring via balloons.
+- Tunnel: long, ring-based shell with localized contraction around balloons.